postmannen/ctrl/doc/src/core_messaging_message_fields.md

 ```

 Timeout for how long a method should be allowed to run before it is timed out.
+If `methodTimeout : -1` the method will not time out.

 ```yaml
 replyMethodTimeout : 10